Eugenio Bustingorri

-Eugenio Bustingorri Oíz (born 28 December 1963) is a Spanish retired footballer who played as a left back.
+Eugenio Bustingorri Oíz (born 28 December 1963) is a Spanish former professional footballer who played as a left-back.

-He amassed La Liga totals of 345 matches and 21 goals during 11 seasons, almost exclusively with Osasuna.
+He amassed La Liga totals of 343 matches and 20 goals over 11 seasons, almost exclusively with Osasuna.

 Club career

 Bustingorri was born in Zulueta, Navarre.
-Safe for one year with Atlético Madrid he played his entire professional career with local giants CA Osasuna, making his first-team – and La Liga – debut on 23 January 1983 in a 1–1 away draw against Valencia CF.
+Save for one year with Atlético Madrid, he spent his entire 16-year career with local giants CA Osasuna, making his first-team – and La Liga – debut on 23 January 1983 in a 1–1 away draw against Valencia CF.

-From 1984–85 onwards, Bustingorri was the club's undisputed first-choice, scoring a career-best five goals in 40 games (all starts) in 1986–87 in an eventual narrow escape from relegation.
-After returning from the Colchoneros in 1989, he retained its starting position: on 26 May 1991 he scored one of his two goals in the season in a 1–0 away win against RCD Español, as Osasuna finished a best-ever fourth and qualified for the second time in its history to the UEFA Cup; for his efforts during that campaign, he was named best left back in the league by Mundo Deportivo.
+From 1984–85 onwards, Bustingorri was the club's undisputed first-choice, scoring a career-best four goals in 42 games (including two in the promotion/relegation playoffs, all starts) in 1986–87 in an eventual narrow escape from relegation.
+After returning from Atlético in 1989, he retained its starting position: on 26 May 1991, he scored one of his two goals in the season in a 1–0 away win against RCD Español, as his side finished a best-ever fourth and qualified for the second time in their history for the UEFA Cup; for his efforts, he was named best left-back in the league by Mundo Deportivo.

-Bustingorri left Osasuna midway through 1994–95, with the team now in Segunda División.
-He went on play three years with neighbouring amateurs CD Izarra, being the player with the second-most matches played in the top flight for the former.
+Bustingorri left Osasuna midway through the 1994–95 campaign, with the team now in the Segunda División.
+He went on play three years with neighbouring CD Izarra, being the player with the second-most matches in the top flight for the former.

 International career

-Bustingorri played for Spain at two youth levels, and participated at the 1986 UEFA European Under-21 Championship as the national team finished as champions.
+Bustingorri earned caps for Spain at two youth levels, and participated at the 1986 UEFA European Under-21 Championship as the national team finished as champions.